emsuru/duo-scraper/README.md

 ## Extra

-As part of the class project's "nice-to-have" requirements, I created a separate repo branch for upgrades called `feature/o11y`.
+As part of the class project's "nice-to-have" requirements, I created a separate repo branch for upgrades called `nice-to-haves`.

-In there I experiment with concurrency to improve runtime and with observability (o11y) via Honeycomb.
+I also created a third branch for the project called `feature/o11y` where I experiment with alternative concurrency methods and observability (o11y) via Honeycomb.

 Shoutout to [11011](https://github.com/one1zero1one) for his advice and help with these experiments.